expo/expo/docs/pages/guides/config-plugins.md

 </resources>
 ```

-For managed users, we can expose this functionality (safely!) via an Expo config plugin:
+For Prebuild users, we can expose this functionality (safely!) via an Expo config plugin:

 `expo-custom/app.plugin.js`